mongodb/specifications/source/connection-monitoring-and-pooling/connection-monitoring-and-pooling.rst

      *  Connection from a closed Connection Pool
      */
     interface PoolClosedError {
-      message: 'Attempted to check out a connection from closed connection pool';
+      message: 'Attempted to check out a Connection from closed connection pool';
       address: <pool address>;
     }